BasicWolf/sphinx-testify/README.md

 You practice what you preach.
 It would be hypocritical to develop sphinx-testify in a way different from what is described above.
-What it means is that the documentation to the library is testified!
+In short, the documentation to the library itself is testified!
-Everything you need for a real-world example is in the same repository.
+Everything you need for a real-world example is here, in the repository :)

 ## Installation